astronomer/docs/astro/add-user.md

 ## Remove users from an Organization

-To remove users from an Organization, contact [Astronomer support](https://support.astronomer.io).
-In your ticket, provide:
+To remove users from an Organization, [submit a support request](astro-support.md).
+In your support request, provide the following information:

 - The user's email address.
-- The name of the Organization that you want to remove them from.
+- The name of the Organization that you want to remove the user from.

 When you remove a user from an Organization, they are automatically removed from all of the Workspaces they had access to within the Organization.